AcidicSoil/dspy-file/README.md

 Behind the scenes the CLI:

 1. Loads environment variables via `python-dotenv`.
-2. Configures DSPy with the same local Ollama model used in the tutorial.
+2. Configures DSPy with the provider selected via CLI or environment variables (Ollama by default).
 3. Resolves all requested files, reads contents, runs the DSPy `FileTeachingAnalyzer` module, and prints a human-friendly report for each.
 4. Persists each report to the configured output directory so results are easy to revisit.
-5. Attempts to stop the Ollama model when finished, mirroring the fail-safe logic from the tutorial.
+5. Stops the Ollama model when appropriate so local resources are returned to the pool.

 ## Extending